savonarola/mqtt-article/README.md

 * On timer timeout, it publishes `{Timestamp, Temperature}` tuple to `/reports/weather_sensor/temperature` topic.
 * On receiving a message from `/commands/weather_sensor/set_interval` topic, it updates timer interval.

-Since our appliation is not a real Nerves application with a sensor like BMP280 attached, we just generate temperature data.
+Since our application is not a real Nerves application with a sensor like BMP280 attached, we generate temperature data.

-Here we can already see one advantage over HTTP interaction: we can not only send data, but also receive some commands in real time.
+Here we can already see one advantage over HTTP interaction: we can not only send data, but also receive some commands in real-time.

 ## Dashboard Setup

-Since there are no "servers" in MQTT, our controlling dasboard will also be an MQTT client.
+Since there are no "servers" in MQTT, our controlling dashboard will also be an MQTT client.
 But it will *subscribe* to `/reports/weather_sensor/temperature` topic and *publish* commands to `/commands/weather_sensor/set_interval`.

-For a dashbord, we will setup a Phoenix LiveView application.
+For a dashboard, we will set up a Phoenix LiveView application.

 Let's create it: